Parenting and Family Life

 Oregon Parenting Education Collaborative

-PI: Shauna Tominey, Ph.D.
+PI: Shauna Tominey, PhD

 Funding: Oregon Community Foundation, The Ford Family Foundation, Meyer Memorial Trust, The Collins Foundation, Oregon Department of Human Services